Understanding Dehydration On Elderly: Causes, Signs, And Prevention

-Thus, in this article, you will learn more about dehydration among the elderly.
+Thus, this article will teach you more about dehydration in the elderly.
 We will discuss the signs and symptoms, risk factors, and effects.
-We will introduce the treatment methods and tips to prevent dehydration in the long run.
+We will also introduce treatment methods and tips for preventing dehydration in the long run.

 What is Dehydration?